-Sort all the given jobs in the decreasing order of their profits-
+Sort all the given jobs in decreasing order of their profit-

 So, draw a Gantt chart with maximum time on Gantt chart = 5 units as shown-

-Now, we will take each job one by one in the order they appear in step-01 and place them on Gantt chart as far as possible from 0 (starting point)
+- We take each job one by one in the order they appear in Step-01.

 - Now, we take job J5.